 15 || Difficulty with bilateral coordination

 As pediatric therapists, we would argue that having strong core muscles is one of the most important underlying factors for healthy motor development in kids.
 So we have a few more posts coming your way about what you can do to help kids build their core foundation so they can flourish and grow!
-Next time, we’ll talk about how kids can build core strength through simple everyday play!
+Click here to learn how kids can build core strength through simple everyday play!

 Latest posts by Claire Heffron (see all)